papis/papis/doc/source/default_settings.rst

     for more information.
 The resulting string is passed to :func:`eval`, so care should be taken when modifying it.

+.. papis-config:: sqlite-schema-fields

+    A list with the fields that should be included in the SQLite database.
+In general, these are the fields that can then be searched for by name, using e.g. ``author:Einstein``.

 Terminal user interface (picker)
 --------------------------------